A continuation of concepts on stand up grips and how you can use them to set up your takedowns/throws as well as defend them.

-Like a true spider weaving their web, bait your opponent into trying to pass and then sweep them by using their momentum against them.
+Like a true spider weaving their web, bait your opponent into trying to pass and then sweep them using your opponent’s momentum against them.

-How to exploit the weaknesses of Spider Guard and use lateral movement to open the guard and strip grips to begin passing.
+How to exploit the inherent weakness of spider guard and use lateral movement to open the guard and start stripping grips to pass.

-Learn how to use proper timing and your opponent’s movements against them to perform the “throw-by” pass from Spider Guard.
+Learn how to use proper timing and your opponent’s movements against them to do perform the throw-by Spider Guard pass.

-Another effective way to remove the feet off the biceps and complete the stack pass from the Spider Guard.
+Another way to eliminate the feet off the biceps and finish the stack pass from spider guard.

-Here Keenan shows and explains the concept of not waiting to be in a recognizable position to try a technique, but rather how to force a position to implement your technique, using the Spider Guard and Long step pass for the example.
+Here Keenan explains and shows the concept of not waiting until you are in a recognizable position to try a move you know, but rather how to force positions and execute the techniques you want to do.

 Keenan breaks down a more advanced technical get up sweep from De La Riva guard.
 Learn how to maximize efficiency and redirect your opponent’s weight off of you to come out from underneath them.